Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Related Work

 \section{Related Work}

-This work aims to investigate streamers' malicious selling strategies and (or) the platform designs in livestream shopping.
+This work aims to investigate streamers' malicious selling strategies and platform designs in livestream shopping applications.
 We first review studies about livestream shopping.
-Then, we review the selling strategies that have been investigated in online shopping forms (e.g., TV shopping).
-Last, we review literature specifically discussing the system design's negative effects on users (e.g., dark pattern) in the online shopping and other scenarios.
+Then, we review the selling strategies that have been investigated in traditional online shopping mediums (e.g., TV shopping).
+Last, we review literature specifically discussing the negative effects platform designs have on users in the online shopping and other scenarios.